-Per Title 19 Texas Administrative Code Chapter 109, Budgeting, Accounting, and Auditing, Subchapter AA, Commissioner's Rules Concerning Financial Accountability Rating System, the five (5) disclosures are presented as appendices in the Schools FIRST financial management report.
+Per Title 19 Texas Administrative Code Chapter 109, Budgeting, Accounting, and Auditing, Subchapter AA, Commissioner's Rules Concerning Financial Accountability Rating System, the six (6) disclosures are presented as appendices in the Schools FIRST financial management report.

-- 1. Superintendent's Employment Contract in Effect on the Date of the Schools FIRST public hearing in calendar year 2016 - 2.
-Reimbursements Received by the Superintendent and Board Members - 3.
-Outside compensation and/or Fees Received by the Superintendent for Professional Consulting and/or Other Personal Services in Fiscal Year 2015 - 4.
-Gifts Received by the Executive Officer(s) and Board Member(s) - 5.
-Business Transactions between School District and Board Member
+- 1. Superintendent's Employment Contract in Effect on the Date of the Schools FIRST public hearing in calendar year 2020 - 2.
+Reimbursements Received by the Superintendent and Board Members in Fiscal Year 2019 - 3.
+Outside compensation and/or Fees Received by the Superintendent for Professional Consulting and/or Other Personal Services in Fiscal Year 2019 - 4.
+Gifts Received by the Executive Officer(s) and Board Member(s) in Fiscal Year 2019 - 5.
+Business Transactions between School District and Board Member in Fiscal Year 2019 - 6.
+Any other information the board of trustees of the school district or open-enrollment charter school determines to be useful.